rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 #### CentOS macvlan - The Static IP Fix

 To statically assign an IP address, things get even more convoluted.
 The process of setting a static IP address on a CentOS container is through the network-scripts, which we will do now.
 The IP we will attempt to assign is 192.168.1.200.

 To do this, we need to gain shell access to the container again:

 `lxc exec centos-test bash`

-The next thing we need to do is to manually modify the interface, eth0, and set our IP address.
+The next thing we need to do is to manually modify the interface labelled "eth0", and set our IP address.
 To modify our configuration, do the following:

 `vi /etc/sysconfig/network-scripts/ifcfg-eth0`